zackhitch/Computer-Architecture-One/LS8-SPEC.md

 Jump to the address stored in the given register.

-Set the PC to the address stored in the given register.
+Set the `PC` to the address stored in the given register.

 Machine code:
 ```
-00010001 00000rrr
+01010000 00000rrr
 ```

 ### JNE

 `JNE register`

-If `equal` flag is clear (false), jump to the address stored in the given register.
+If `E` flag is clear (false, 0), jump to the address stored in the given register.

 Machine code:
 ```
-00010100 00000rrr
+01010010 00000rrr
 ```

 ### LD